-OIT Ethernet Service allows University faculty, staff, and students to connect devices to the campus data network via an Ethernet interface.
+OIT Ethernet Service allows University faculty and staff to connect devices to the campus data network via an Ethernet interface.
+The service may be available to University students in some locations upon request.

-The service is available in practically every building on campus, including academic buildings, administrative buildings, and dormitories.
+The service is available in practically every building on campus, including academic buildings, administrative buildings, dormitories, some apartment buildings, and graduate annex buildings.
 It is also available in all eating clubs.
-The service is also available in some apartment buildings.

 OIT Ethernet Service usually appears in the form of an RJ-45 Ethernet port (socket) into which you plug an Ethernet cable.
 These sockets are often referred to an "OIT Wallbox Ports," because each socket is often located in a box, sometimes mounted on a wall.
-A single OIT wallbox may provide more than one wallbox port; some of these ports may be OIT Ethernet ports, some may be OIT VoIP Ethernet ports, some may be analog telephone ports, some may be analog video ports, or other kinds of ports.
+A single OIT wallbox may provide more than one wallbox port; some of these wallbox ports may be OIT Ethernet ports, some may be analog telephone ports, some may be analog video ports, or other kinds of ports.

 In these locations, OIT has already installed OIT Ethernet ports in many places where customers are likely to desire Ethernet connections.
 These ports are normally installed with the Ethernet port disabled (turned off) until someone contacts OIT to request that the service be turned on and to provide an account number to pay for the service.